 GalleryDAAS | Haven Hall G648, 505 S. State Street

-The Department of Afroamerican and African Studies’ GalleryDAAS in conjunction with the Zimbabwean Cultural Centre of Detroit presents “I Wish You Were Here: Postcards as Cross Cultural Communication.”
+The Department of Afroamerican and African Studies’ GalleryDAAS hosts Zimbabwe Cultural Centre of Detroit's postcard project, a collaboration with the National Gallery of Zimbabwe in Mutare.
 The exhibit will run September 13 – December 14, 2018, with a break from October 15-25.
 The fall exhibit for GalleryDAAS has been designed to coincide with the University of Michigan Museum of Art’s exhibit “Beyond Borders: Global Africa.”

 JIT Exchange SMTD@UMMA Performance